DaveL17/matplotlib/_feature_requests.md

 #### 2019-01-21  Autolog  [COMPLETE]
 Another useful feature to add to the mix, especially if you are going to roll-your-own rather than using pandas, would be to be able to specify a period on the CSV file.
 My TRV plugin is creating CSV files for the measurements over the last say 24 hours.
-At times I would like to view the last 3 hours in more detail.
+At times, I would like to view the last 3 hours in more detail.
 The only reasonable way to do this at the moment is to create 2 sets of CSV file.
 If you could specify a period in the chart then that would save having to do this.
 My processing adds an entry to the CSV file for the start of the period (based on the last one dropped off) so that graph lines are always generated from the graph origin.